ido90/KnessetClassifier/README.md

 ## Data Exploration
 The [available data](https://console.cloud.google.com/storage/browser/knesset-data-pipelines/data/committees/meeting_protocols_parts/files/?project=hasadna-oknesset&pli=1) include 37K protocols of few hundreds committees in 9 Knessets in 2004-2018, as can be seen [here](https://github.com/ido90/KnessetClassifier/blob/master/Loader.ipynb).
 Additional metadata such as committees names and categories are available, and it is [accordingly shown](https://github.com/ido90/KnessetClassifier/blob/master/DataExploration.ipynb) that the data are dominated by protocols of few committees of type "constant primary".

 [Further study](https://github.com/ido90/KnessetClassifier/blob/master/PersonalAnalysis.ipynb) of the data showed troubling inconsistencies in committees names, protocols dates and protocols introduction sections, making the data harder to work with.
-Yet, some interesting information was extracted as demonstrated below.
+Yet, some interesting information was extracted as demonstrated in the example below.

 | ![](https://idogreenberg.neocities.org/linked_images/Knesset_Activity.png) |
 | :--: |